In this guide, we are going to share the complete on page SEO checklist we follow at TechNerds.

 Does your page have the appropriate disclaimers?

-Any website offering health, financial or legal advice should have proper
+Any website offering health, financial or legal advice should have a proper

 disclaimer to gather trust.